 Common Core & Chaos in Computerized Testing: Are New Assessments Valid, Reliable, Secure, Accessible, and Fair?

 Guest post by Roxana Marachi, Ph.D.
-A recent description of results from a Public Policy Institute report reveals that the majority of California’s Public School parents are uninformed about the new tests their children took this year.
-And despite numerous concerns regarding technological barriers, biases, and testing problems, it appears that in a matter of weeks, “test scores” will be released […]
+A recent report from the Public Policy Institute reveals that the majority of California’s public school parents are uninformed about the new tests their children took this year.
+And despite numerous concerns regarding technological barriers, biases, and testing administration problems, it appears that in a matter of weeks, “test scores” will be released […]

 Not long ago Fox News contributor and columnist Michelle Malkin issued a stinging critique of Teach For America in the New York Post entitled The militant takeover of the ‘Teach for America’ corps.
 I was surprised that the right was turning on Teach For America.
 They have been huge supporters of their temporary teacher model over the […]